-3.3.2.
-Subscriber Identity Authentication in Rekey after Revocation
+3.3.2 Identification and Authentication for Re-Key After Revocation

 If a subscriber upon a certificate revocation does not have an active (within a given certification policy) certificate and applies for renewal, the application must be confirmed by the registration authority or the certification authority operator.
 The subscriber's identification and authentication may be performed analogically to the case of initial registration (see chapter 3.2) or may be based of previously submitted documents.